DabinJeong/GRN_construction_with_kernelCCA/README.md

 For time-series transcriptome data of Homo Sapiens or Arabidopsis Thaliana, we provide you with one-line command for analysis. <br>
 `snakemake --configfile config.yaml --cores 1` <br>
-Since the method is composed of multiple scripts, the method is implemented with workflow management system, Snakemake. config.yaml contains hyperparameters and informations about datasets.
-You can run the method with your dataset, modifying config.yaml files.
+Since the method is composed of multiple scripts, the method is implemented with workflow management system, Snakemake.
+*config.yaml* contains hyperparameters and informations about datasets.
+You can run the method with your dataset, modifying *config.yaml* file.
 Input data should be stored in data folder.
 <br><br>
 [Input]